CLI Reference

 The assembled context, consisting of:

-- The selected task prompt (with parameters substituted)
+- The selected task content (with parameters substituted, without frontmatter)

 Example output: